Fios-Quest/advanced-rust-in-easy-steps/src/patterns/newtype.md

  we'd have a really hard time writing code and, more importantly, what we write would be very error-prone.

 Without type information, there's nothing stopping us from accidentally passing a boolean to a function that expects a complex user structure.
-We start having to depend constantly on runtime checks to make sure the data our functions receive is valid before trying to process it.
+We start having to depend constantly on runtime checks to make sure any data our functions receive is valid before trying to process it.

 All modern languages (even ones we may not usually think of being "typed") come with their own built-in types that